Eklavya foundation: Social Science Programme

-Eklavya started its social science program in 1986 as an experimental project in 8 schools in Dewas, Narmadapuram and Harda district of Madhya Pradesh.
+Eklavya started its social science program in 1986 as an experimental project in 8 schools in Dewas, Hoshangabad, now Narmadapuram and Harda district of Madhya Pradesh.
 The primary objective of this program was to strengthen the conceptual analysis of social science and at the same time develop the ability to critically view the social processes and realities around them.
 As a part of this programme children were seen as active participants in class-room dialogues and transactions wherein ample room was given to include their views and experiences.
 Children were taught the skills of comparing and assessing the information given to them so that they would understand the differences between the realities of their time and place with the realities of another time and place.
 The curriculum was based on two central themes of changing dynamics of society and continuity.
 The programme aimed at making students realise that the change in society was the result of the interests and roles of different sections of the society as they evolved over time.